Jürgen Klopp: Media career

 In 2005, Klopp was a regular expert commentator on the German television network ZDF, analysing the Germany national team.
 He worked as a match analyst during the 2006 FIFA World Cup, for which he received the Deutscher Fernsehpreis for "Best Sports Show" in October 2006, as well as Euro 2008.
 Klopp's term came to an end after the latter competition and he was succeeded by Oliver Kahn.
 During the 2010 World Cup, Klopp worked with RTL alongside Günther Jauch, for which Klopp again won the award for the same category.
 Klopp has also appeared in the documentary films Trainer!
 (2013) and Und vorne hilft der liebe Gott (2016).
+He later worked as a television pundit for MagentaTV's coverage of the 2026 FIFA World Cup.

 Political views

 In an interview for The Guardian in April 2018, Klopp expressed his opposition to Brexit, saying that it "makes no sense" and advocating a second referendum.

 Politically, Klopp considers himself to be left-wing.
 He told journalist Raphael Honigstein:

 I'm on the left, of course.
 More left than middle.
 I believe in the welfare state.
 I'm not privately insured.
 I would never vote for a party because they promised to lower the top tax rate.
 My political understanding is this: if I am doing well, I want others to do well, too.
 If there's something I will never do in my life it is vote for the right".